 |It can be found in the cytoplasm and the mitochondria.||It can be found only in the cytoplasm.|

-|Glucose breaks down into carbon-di-oxide and water.||Glucose breaks down into ethyl alcohol, carbon dioxide, and energy|
+|Glucose breaks down into carbon dioxide and water.||Glucose breaks down into ethyl alcohol, carbon dioxide and energy.|

-|All organisms such as mammals have this type of respiration.||Lower organisms such as bacteria and yeast use this type.
-In other organisms, it occurs during heavy activities|
+|All higher organisms such as mammals have this type of respiration.||Lower organisms such as bacteria and yeast use this type.
+In other organisms, it occurs during heavy activities.|

 While breathing, we inhale air that contains oxygen and we exhale air rich in carbon dioxide.
 As we breathe in, the oxygen-rich air is transported to all the parts of our body and ultimately to each cell.
 Inside the cell, the food, which contains glucose, is broken down into carbon dioxide and water with the help of oxygen.
 The process of breaking down the food particles releases energy, which is then utilized by our body.
 The energy released via aerobic respiration helps plants and animals, including us, grow.